 Fried okra has become one of those trendy foods that almost every restaurant features on its appetizer menu.
 And most of them are the same: chunks of heavily battered deep-fried okra, with often more batter than okra.

-EASY – My family’s pan-fried okra recipe with cornmeal is much easier than dipping and battering chunks of okra in flour and then deep-frying.
+My family’s pan-fried okra recipe with cornmeal is much easier than dipping and battering chunks of okra in flour and then deep-frying.
 You don’t need anything fancy, just a good skillet.
 It takes just a few minutes to dredge the okra through the cornmeal mixture and fry it in the skillet.

-If okra is served at home for a meal, there’s usually not a fancy dipping sauce like you get in restaurants.
+P.S.
+In the South, if okra is served at home for a meal, there’s usually not a fancy dipping sauce like you get in restaurants.
 But if you’re into that sort of thing, I recommend my Comeback Sauce as the perfect choice.

 Fresh okra – try to find smaller pieces of okra, as they will be more tender